Josue87/MetaFinder/README.md

 * l: Specify the maximum number of results to be searched in the searchs engines.
 * o: Specify the path to save the report.
 * t: Optional.
 Used to configure the threads (4 by default).
-* v: Optional.
-It is used to display the results on the screen as well.
+* v: Show Metafinder version.
 * Search Engines to select (Google by default):
   * go: Optional.
 Search in Google.
   * bi: Optional.
 Search in Bing.